hatt/anz-test-2/README.md

 The version is dynamically hard set at build time so that a misconfigured deployment won't show a different version to what is actually released.
 This ensures the version running definitely points to the commit that it was compiled from.
+The `latest` Docker image refers to the latest tagged release and not current master.

 ## CI Builds